jaimemartinmartin15/puntuaciones.jaimeelingeniero.es/docs/BOTTOM_CONTROLS.md

 ### (*2) bottomControls:changeViews

 If active, shows the button that opens a pop up with links that allow to change to different views of the game.
-Forces to have a property describing the allowed views.
+Forces to have a property describing the allowed views **(\*4)**.

 **Properties**:

 - changeViews: { path: RoutingPath; display: string }[]

-## Required methods and properties

-### (*3) New round
+### (*3) bottomControls:newRound

+If active, shows the button that navigates to the view that allows to enter scores for all players for a new round.

+**Properties**:

 - enterScoreRoute: RoutingPath

-- get players(): Player[]

-- getNextRoundNumber(): number
+### (*3) bottomControls:newRound:state

+If active, the service provides state to navigate to enter score view when entering scores for all players for a new round.

+**Properties**:

+- getStateEnterNewRound(): { [key: string]: any }